Nishi HarimaList of winter outing spots

 - Irregular holidays

-Misaki Glass House
+Misaki Glass Studio

-The Yume Nanohana Project was launched in 2014 to support the World Heritage Himeji Castle Marathon, which is held every year in Himeji City.
-In the rapeseed flower fields of Tamada, Yumesaki Town, which is also on the marathon course, approximately 10 million rapeseed flowers bloom from mid-December to late February, creating a spectacular sight.
+The "Yume Nanohana Project," which began in 2014, supports the "World Heritage Himeji Castle Marathon" held annually in Himeji City.
+In the rapeseed fields of Tamada, Yumemae-cho, which are also part of the marathon course, approximately 10 million rapeseed flowers bloom from mid-December to late February, creating a breathtaking spectacle.

 - location

-- Tamada, Yumesaki-cho, Himeji City, Hyogo Prefecture
+- Tamada, Yumemae-cho, Himeji City, Hyogo Prefecture

-- Closed days
+- Closed on

-Yumesaki Yume Kaido Executive Committee
+Yumesaki Yumekaido Executive Committee

 Himeji illuminationsHimeji City